Stryxin/dnd5edark-foundryvtt/README.md

 ## Changelog:

+Update v3.0.1
+* Improve compatibility with SRD+ module

 Update v3.0.0
 * Simplified styling and sheet overrides, improving compatibility with other modules
+	* [Note that this change removed the ability to set individual sheets to Dark Mode styling.
+If this feature is important to your game, do not update.
+This loss of functionality has since been noted as a bug, and will be restored in a later update.
+If you have already updated, grab an old version from the "Releases" section, and install it manually.]

 Update v2.2.5
 * Improved compatibility with SRD+, including rudimentary styling for the Charactermancer